mrkeville/rural-solar-viability/README.md

 ### Schenectady County:

-Number of Completed Solar Projects in
+Number of Completed Solar Projects in Schenectady County 2000-2021:
+Ranking in NYS:
+Town/City within Schenectady County with Most Completed Solar Projects:
+Year with Highest Number of Solar Projects Completed

+### Analysis of Maps

 ## Further Analysis

 Futher analysis of this topic could examine the other environmental impacts of potential solar farm construction, using groundwater vulnerability assessment procedures as discussed by Focazio et al. (2002).